Home medicine services are expanded

 Miriam Godwin is Director of Health Policy for the National Kidney Foundation, based in New York City.
 Most US residents with irreversible kidney disease must travel to a dialysis center for treatment, Godwin wrote in an email.

 “The United States has much lower rates of home dialysis – about 15% – than other developed nations, where home dialysis can approach 80%,” Godwin said.
-However, hoping to turn things around, the previous government set a goal for 80% of patients to receive home dialysis by 2025, he said.
+However, hoping to turn things around, the previous government set a goal of 80% of patients receiving home dialysis by 2025, he said.

 The two main types of dialysis are peritoneal dialysis and home hemodialysis.
 Prescriptions — that is, the amount of dialysis received and the schedule — can be tailored to the patient’s schedules and preferences.